BII-Lab/Yeti-Project/doc/Decentralized Distributed DM System.md

 ​    Yeti NS、RRset recording

 When adding Yeti meta information, under the premise of ensuring the same rules for generating zone files, there are two following schemes:

-uGenerate zone files for each node, then compare (recommended)
+Generate zone files for each node, then compare (recommended)

-uPrimary node generates zone files and distributes
+Primary node generates zone files and distributes

-​    After the meta information processing is completed, a complete zone file is generated
+After the meta information processing is completed, a complete zone file is generated

 Note: The root zone meta information and security certificate are stored in each node to ensure that the file of each node is consistent, and the update uses a delay mechanism, which is the same as the 3DM scheme mechanism.